- January 31, 2024

 What are Property Records?
 Why is it useful to obtain them online?

-Property records are official documents recorded and indexed with the county recorder’s office.
+Property records are official documents recorded and indexed by the county recorder’s office.
 These records provide detailed information about a particular piece of real estate or land.
 These records are maintained by government agencies at the local level, typically by county or municipal authorities.
 They contain essential details about a property, including its ownership history, mortgages, lines of credit, legal and vesting, legal description, tax assessments, liens, and other relevant information.
 Obtaining property records online has become increasingly popular due to the convenience and efficiency it offers to individuals, real estate professionals, and researchers.

 ownership history